aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-to-pdf-and-svg-export-options/dwg-to-compliance-pdf/_index.md

 ## Step 4: Set Core PDF Options

-Set the core PDF options, specifying the compliance standard (PDF/A1a or PDF/A1b).
+Configure the core PDF settings, specifying the desired compliance level.
+Here we start with PDF/A‑1a.

 ```java
 pdfOptions.setCorePdfOptions(new PdfDocumentOptions());